DK26/qradar-guides/QRadarAppDev/AppGuide.md

 > given the option to store those credentials for convenience.
 Credentials are stored in _clear text_ at

 > `<HOME>/.qradar_appfw.auth`.

+#### Deploy An App to QRadar ####

+> To deply an app to the QRadar console, run this command:

+`qradar_app_creator deploy -q <QRadar console IP address> -u <QRadar user> -p com.mycompany.myapp.zip`

+> Deployment will assign a unique numeric identifier to your app, e.g. **1001**.

+> If your app uses OAuth, you must supply to the deployment the name of a QRadar user who

+> has the capabilities requested by your app.
+If you already know which user you want to use

+> for authorization you can supply that user’s name via the `-o` option.
+Otherwise, the

+> deployment will prompt you to select an entry from a list of users who have the required

+> capabilities.

 ---